sanctumos/installer/docs/planning/flask-chat-integration-plan.md

 # Flask Chat Integration Project Plan

 ## Overview
-Deploy the existing working Flask chat system from `temp-sources/python/` as a separate chat bridge service, and connect the existing chat UI in the `control/` directory to work with it.
-This follows the established bridge pattern where the Flask app provides API endpoints for Broca communication while the UI directly accesses the database.
+**LIFT AND SHIFT** the existing working Flask chat system from `temp-sources/python/` **INTO** the main control app, and connect the existing chat UI to work with it.
+This follows the established bridge pattern where the working chat code is integrated into the main Flask application while sharing the same database.

-**CRITICAL UPDATE**: The chat system will run out of the main control database, not as a separate database.
-This means we need to integrate the chat tables into the existing `control/db/init_database.sql` schema.
+**CRITICAL UPDATE**: The chat system will run **AS PART OF** the main control app, not as a separate service.
+This means we need to integrate the chat tables into the existing `control/db/init_database.sql` schema AND integrate the working chat code into the main Flask application.

 ## Current State Analysis